 These tips for selling a house are devised to provide my clients with a method to prepare their homes for sale, price their homes appropriately and get the word out to as many prospective buyers as possible.
 Visit the next section to learn about the four important steps in selling your home.

 The most important of the tips in selling a is pricing it correctly from the onset.
 Its a well known fact that overpriced homes take longer to sell and usually sell for a lower price eventually.
-Since the majority of your showings will occur in the first 30 days on the market it is crucial that your initial list price matches buyer expectations.
+Since the majority of your showings will occur in the first 30 days on the market it is crucial that your initial list price matches the markets expectations.
 To Request a detailed market evaluation and analysis of your home fill out the form below or call me at 514 916 6110.